datatrail-jhu/03_fileorganization/manuscript/08_paths_in_code.md

 We haven't yet discussed what an R package is or what the basic commands in R are.
 However, we have covered file organization at this point *and* how to navigate within R. With that knowledge, we're now going to discuss how to use the here package.

-While we'll define in more depth what packages are, at this point, think of packages as something that allows you to accomplish something that you wouldn't have been able to otherwise or that wouldn't have been as easy to accmomplish without the package.
+While we'll define in more depth what packages are, at this point, think of packages as something that allows you to accomplish something that you wouldn't have been able to otherwise or that wouldn't have been as easy to accomplish without the package.

 We're going to discuss using a single R package now, called [`here`](https://github.com/r-lib/here).